-Rome is a must-visit destination of thousands of people, and it’s not hard to see why with a history and culture so rich.
-It’s perfect for a bustling city break and if you have the time to stay for a little longer, it act as the perfect family holiday destination!
-Rome has many quirky things about it that endear us too, here’s some of them:
+Rome is a must-visit destination of thousands of people, and it’s not hard to see why.
+It’s perfect for a bustling city break and if you have the time to stay for a little longer, it can be combined with a visit to nearby Tuscany or Umbria.

 - The population of the city of Rome is around 2.7 million.
 The entire metropolitan area of Rome has an estimated 3.7 million people